 Q: Can I get testing cheaper by dealing directly with the laboratory?

-Answer: Typically, our DNA prices are lower than dealing directly with the laboratories because when the labs must facilitate the sample collection and administrative part of the test they charge a significant premium.
-Often we can save clients $100 or more when we handle everything for them, plus, you get personalized service when you work with us!
+Answer: Typically, our DNA prices are lower than dealing directly with the laboratories because when the labs must facilitate the sample collection and administrative part of the test they charge a premium.
+We have had clients tell us we saved them $100 or more, plus you get personalized service when you work with us!

 Answer: No—a simple cheek swab (called a buccal swab) is the standard specimen.
 This is done with a Q-tip type device and is not painful at all—some clients say it tickles!
 In certain circumstances alternative specimens may be used as necessary (cigarette butts, bloodied bandages, chewing gum, etc.), though additional fees apply.